learn-co-curriculum/react-hooks-redux-use-dispatch-readme/README.md

 component, we can pass `connect()` a second argument, and add our _action creator_ as props.
 Then we can reference this action creator as a prop to call it from our component.
 We'll spend the rest of this lesson unpacking the previous sentence.
-Ok, let's see how this works.
+Okay, let's see how this works.

 #### Using `mapDispatchToProps`